Aboriginal background

 Equity loading allocation

 Schools receive the equity loading for Aboriginal background as flexible funding and/or a staffing allocation through the annual School Budget Allocation Report (SBAR).
-The allocation may include Aboriginal education officer (AEO) or Aboriginal school learning support officer (ASLSO) entitlement appearing on published school enrolment and entitlement reports.
+The allocation may include Aboriginal education officer (AEO) or Aboriginal school learning support officer (ASLSO) entitlement appearing on school entitlement reports.
 Staff entitlement included in the Aboriginal background loading is funded from the loading and is not in addition to the loading.

 Aboriginal student outcomes

 The Wellbeing Framework (2015) states that Aboriginal and/or Torres Strait Islander students will have an individual Personalised Learning Pathway (PLP).
-PLPs are an effective way to have a positive change on the educational and wellbeing outcomes of Aboriginal and/or Torres Strait Islander students, and schools are encouraged to implement them using Aboriginal background equity loading funding.
-PLPs can include the critical work that might occur at key transition points for Aboriginal and/or Torres Strait Islander students (from home to school, Preschool to Kindergarten, Year 2 to Year 3, Year 6 to Year 7, Year 10 to Years 11 and 12 and from school to work or further study).
+PLPs are an effective way to have a positive change on the educational and wellbeing outcomes of Aboriginal and/or Torres Strait Islander students.
+Schools are encouraged to implement PLPs using Aboriginal background equity loading funding.

 The Alice Springs (Mparntwe) Education Declaration commits all Australian Governments to supporting Aboriginal and/or Torres Strait Islander learners to reach their full potential.